 - Professional competence in workplace skills embedded into all courses

-- A competitive score on each of the quantitative and verbal sections of the Graduate Record Examination (GRE) taken within the last five years prior to admission to the program.
+- A competitive score on each of the quantitative, verbal, and writing sections of the Graduate Record Examination (GRE) taken within the last five years prior to admission to the program.
 Official test results must be sent from ETS directly to UCF.

 - A personal statement that must specify the student’s educational background and qualifications, research interests and goals, geographical area of research (if applicable), and the faculty they would like to work with.
 The statement should not exceed 500 words.